rdvid/rdvid/README.md

 <h1 align="center">Hey you 👋, I'm Rafael David</h1>
 <h3 align="center">A passionate backend developer from Brazil</h3><br>

- 🔭 Building small projects using Typescript, Bootstrap, Angular and Node :)
+ 🔭 Building small projects using Typescript, SCSS, Bootstrap and NodeJS :)

  🌱 Currently learning back-end development with Nodejs and Express through a bootcamp partnership between iFood and Cubos Academy

  🌱 Former student of Information Technology bachelor degree by Univesp

- 🌱 Software Developer Intern at Botdoc, working with Django Rest and Typescript
+ 🌱 Software Developer Intern at Botdoc, working with Django Rest and Angular 14

  ⚡ Fun fact: **I have a LOT of job experiences in many different areas**
 <br>